borbware/unity-basics-course/gamedev/playtesting.md

 ## Playtesting as part of design

-* Designing through playtesting is a way to put ***player experience*** first
 * Have an idea for a game?
-Don't spend a lot of time obsessing about the design until you have tried it with players!
+  * Don't spend time obsessing about its design until someone has tried to play it!
 * Ideas alone don't reflect how engaging a game is to play
-* Thus, it's always a good idea to prepare a prototype for playtesting
+  * Thus, it's always a good idea to prepare a prototype for playtesting ASAP
+* By integrating playtesting to your design process, you emphasize the ***player experience***

 ## Playtesting uses people as a resource